Looking for restaurants near Rome pantheon? The whole area is full of them! Now, how do you know which ones are good?

 Outdoor seating: There is outdoor seating but...you either sit in the covered space next to the main (very small) restaurant, which is not really outside (except people feel they can smoke, and do), or, you can sit in one of the two-top tables they put along the alley leading up to the restaurant.

-How to get there: With your back to the pantheon, you will see two streets leading straight in the other direction from it.
+How to get there: With your back to the pantheon, you see two streets leading straight in the other direction from it.
 Take the one on the right, via del Pantheon.
-This will take you to Piazza della Maddalena.
-Immediately take your first right, via delle Colonnelle.
+At Piazza della Maddalena, take a right, onto via delle Colonnelle.
 You can spot Del Sostegno by the green neon sign that says simply "Trattoria."

 One of the last of the truly old-fashioned restaurants near Rome pantheon, Settimio is a hidden gem.
 Next door to Del Sostegno (above), you'd almost walk by it if you didn't know it was there.